saimoomedits/levuaska/README.md

 ### well hello there fellow linux user 🐧

 ### what is this all about? hmm?
-Levuaska, is a **WIP** color scheme that I made for fun, its heavily inspired by [catppuccin](https://github.com/catppuccin/catppuccin). and idk what else to say...
+Levuaska, is a **WIP** dark color scheme that I made for fun, its heavily inspired by [catppuccin](https://github.com/catppuccin/catppuccin). and idk what else to say...

 ***important things~***
 * **OS** : Arch